Wiki · Concept · Last reviewed June 25, 2026

 The right to data portability is a data-protection right under Article 20 of the General Data Protection Regulation.
 It lets a person receive personal data they provided to a controller in a structured, commonly used, machine-readable format, and transmit that data to another controller without hindrance.

-The right is narrower than a general export right.
+The right is narrower than a general export right and narrower than the right of access.
 It applies when processing is based on consent or contract and is carried out by automated means.
 It also includes a direct-transfer right from one controller to another where technically feasible.

-For AI systems, portability is the movement right around provided data and service histories.
-It matters when users, workers, creators, or customers need reusable copies of prompts, conversations, ratings, preferences, transaction histories, settings, annotations, playlists, or other provided records that shape automated services.
+For AI systems, portability is the movement right around provided data, observed-use records, and service histories.
+It matters when users, workers, creators, or customers need reusable copies of prompts, conversations, ratings, preferences, transaction histories, settings, annotations, playlists, files, labels, or other records that shape automated services.

 Scope